Beef - Options for a Healthy Meal

-It turns out, there's a huge difference in beef cuts.
-The ones lowest in fat and calories are the Rounds (Eye Round, Top Round and Bottom Round) and Chuck Mock Tender.
-In each 3 ounce serving none of them have more than 5.5 grams of fat and 178 calories.
+It turns out there's a huge difference in beef cuts.
+The ones lowest in fat and calories are the Rounds (Eye Round, Top Round, Bottom Round) and Chuck Mock Tender.
+In each 3-ounce serving, none of them have more than 5.5 grams of fat and 178 calories.

 Middle of the road steaks have 7.5 grams of fat or less and under 170 calories.
 They include the strip, t-bone, and flank steak.

 To help you the next time you're going out, use the following chart.
-It shows the major cuts of meat along with the fat, calories and protein per 3 oz. serving.
-Cuts in GREEN are the healthiest options, YELLOW indicates caution while those in RED should be avoided or saved for a special occasion.
+It shows the major cuts of meat along with the fat, calories and protein per 3-ounce serving.
+Cuts in GREEN are the healthiest options; YELLOW indicates caution, while those in RED should be avoided or saved for a special occasion.

 What about filet mignon?